Home / Fathers & Daughters / Russell Crowe

 - Unidentified

-Look closely and the watch is not what the old catalogue entry claimed.
-It is a steel sports diver: a round steel case on a steel bracelet, a dark dial, and the unmistakable scalloped edge of a rotating dive bezel.
-This is a rugged everyday tool watch, the kind built to be knocked around, not a delicate gold dress piece kept for good.
-The brand and model are simply not legible at any resolution the frame allows, no logo and no text resolve on the dial, so the honest verdict is that we can see exactly what kind of watch it is without being able to name it.
-That is worth saying plainly, because the record once described a 1950s Omega Seamaster De Ville in eighteen-karat gold, and the steel diver on screen is a different category of watch entirely.
+Look closely and it is a steel sports diver: a round steel case on a steel bracelet, a dark dial, and the unmistakable scalloped edge of a rotating dive bezel.
+A rugged everyday tool watch, built to be knocked around, not a delicate gold dress piece kept for good.
+The brand and model are not legible at any resolution the frame allows, so you can see exactly what kind of watch it is without being able to name it.
+There is a nice irony in whose wrist it sits on.
+Russell Crowe is a genuine collector, enough Rolex and Tudor and Omega and Panerai and Jaeger-LeCoultre passing through his hands over the years that he staged a 2018 auction he cheerfully titled The Art of Divorce.
+A man with that range could plausibly have reached for a real sports watch the day they shot this, which is the kind of detail that makes a frame worth studying.

 Evidence